ByungKwanLee/Super-Fast-Adversarial-Training/README.md

 - [ ] To install FFCV, you should download it in pip and install torchattacks [[link]](https://github.com/Harry24k/adversarial-attacks-pytorch) to run adversarial attack.

 > pip install ffcv torchattacks==3.1.0

+- [ ] To guarantee the execution of this code, please additionally install library in requirements.txt (matplotlib, tqdm)

+> pip install -r requirements.txt

 ---